artificialsolutions/tie-api-example-vonage-sms/README.md

 `<yourproject.herokuapp.com/teneochat>`.
 Notice that the path `/teneochat` was added to the end of the URL.
 Also, ensure your default SMS [settings](ttps://dashboard.nexmo.com/settings) are set to HTTP Method of `POST`.

 That's it!
-Text your `Virtual Phone Number` with a mobile phone, and the Teneo bot will send an SMS reply!
+Text your 'Virtual Phone Number' with a mobile phone, and the Teneo bot will send an SMS reply!

 ### Running the connector locally
 The local deployment of this connector allows the enhancement and modification of its functionalities.